QGIS-Contribution/QGIS-ResourceSharing/docs/development/update_dependencies.md

 # Dependencies upgrade workflow

-This plugin is based on external dependencies:
+This plugin has external dependencies:

 - dulwich
 - giturlparse
 - pathvalidate

-Because it's still hard to instal Python 3rd party packages from an index (for example <https://pypi.org>), especially on Windows or Mac systems (or even on Linux if we want to do it properly in a virtual environment), those required packages are stored into the `ext_libs` folder.
+Because it's still hard to install Python 3rd party packages from an index (for example <https://pypi.org>), especially on Windows or Mac systems (or even on Linux if we want to do it properly in a virtual environment), those required packages are stored in the `ext_libs` folder.

 ## Upgrade workflow